thefourthone/circuit-json/README.md

 Structure
 ---------
 The data can be separated into to main types: object types and layout.
+Object types correspond to parts used in the circuit whereas layout describes how the parts are placed and how they are wired.

+###Object Types

+Object types are objects with `height`, `width` and `pinout` values.
+They are stored in the main object such that their index is a non-mumerical string.

+`pinout` is an array of pin locations.
+Pin locations are arrays of length 2.
+The first element is the x cordinate in reference to the top left corner of the part; the second is the y component.

+###Layout

+Layout is defined by successive numerical string indices containing `part`, `pos` and `wire` values.